b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 6. Responsible Innovation

-Nine reports were created in total.
-All are focusing
-> helping cutting-edge US firms to find a foothold in global markets..
+Nine reports were created in total, all focusing on helping leading US firms to establish a strong presence in global markets.

 > Crypto isn't about private companies establishing global dominance.
 It's about developers competing between
 > decentralised developers.

 Crypto carbon footprint was called out in the Fact sheet.
-The authors are also calling on the central bank and treasury department to speed up CBDC creation and calling for the creation of an interagency working group to develop digital $ -> this is significant because the federal reserve and the treasury department could become one institution (hypercentralisation)
+The authors are also calling on the central bank and treasury department to speed up CBDC creation and calling for the creation of an interagency working group to develop digital $ -> this is significant because the federal reserve and the treasury department could become one institution.
+Hypercentralisation?

 ## The Individual Points and Steps: